kubevela/kubevela/docs/en/concepts.md

   - e.g. a Kubernetes workload, a MySQL database, or a AWS S3 bucket
 - Traits - attachable operational features per your needs
   - e.g. autoscaling rules, rollout strategies, ingress rules, sidecars, security policies etc
-- Application - full description of your application deployment assembled with components and traits.
+- Application - full description of your application deployment assembled with components and traits
 - Environment - the target environments to deploy this application

 ## Architecture